Federal College Work Study

 Pick several positions that look promising and, using the information available, arrange some interviews.
 Before you make a commitment, make sure the work schedule doesn't conflict with your class or study schedule, and that you are comfortable with the hours required.

 Before you can begin a work-study job on campus, your employer must complete a request for student services form.
-You do NOT have to obtain a payroll form from the Financial Aid Office.
+You do NOT have to obtain a payroll form from Financial Aid & Scholarships.
 You must be hired by the below void dates or your work-study award will be canceled.

 |Award Period||Void Date|